Icinga/icinga2/doc/4-monitoring-remote-systems.md

 active on the current active master.
 All other passive nodes will pause the features without reload/restart.

+Checks and notifications are load-balanced between nodes in the high availability zone.

 Connections from other zones will be accepted by all active and passive nodes but all are forwarded to the current active master dealing with the check results, commands, etc.